cpen333/cpen333.github.io/_labs/cplusplus.md

 ```
 The `#ifndef ... #endif` part is called an *include guard*.
 This protects your code from defining the same functions or classes over and over again if this file happens to be `#include`-ed multiple times.

-Add the following functions to the namespace:
+Add the following functions inside the namespace:

 ```cpp
 double compute_position(double x0, double v, double dt);